fri2/dxf_laser_analyzer/README.md

 When several DXF files are analyzed, the script prints a compact table with one row per file.

-The README example below uses an HTML table so numeric alignment is explicit and does not depend on the Markdown renderer:

 <table>
   <thead>
     <tr>